 Multimedia Priority Services (MPS) is defined in TS 23.501 [2], TS 23.502 [3] and in TS 23.228 [5], utilising the architecture defined for 5GS.

-data for MPS is provided to PCF through the N36/Nudr.
+For non-roaming and home-routed MPS, subscription data for MPS is provided to the PCF through the N36/Nudr.
 To support MPS service, the PCF shall subscribe to changes in the MPS subscription data for Priority PDU connectivity service.
+In the local breakout case, when the UE establishes a PDU session, the AMF provides an MPS priority indication (previously obtained via N8 from the UDM in the HPLMN) to the SMF, and the SMF forwards the MPS priority indication to the PCF.
+This allows the PCF to authorize MPS invocation requests over N5.
+The AMF shall also pass MPS priority indication changes to the SMF and the SMF shall report this MPS priority indication change to the PCF.

 Dynamic invocation for MPS provided from an AF using the Priority indicator over N5/Npcf takes precedence over the MPS subscription.

 ARP and/or 5QI may be modified.
 It shall be possible to override the default Priority Level associated with the standardized 5QI.